CryptoSingh1337/serpent-clash/README.md

 - [x] Server-side player movement
 - [x] Adopt class-based design for client-side
 - [x] Add support for ping calculation
-- [x] Add client-side prediction for smooth and snappy player movement (client-side)
+- [x] Add client-side prediction for smooth and snappy player movement (client-side) (for now removed this)
 - [x] Add server reconciliation to fix any server-side lag (client-side)
-- [ ] Add interpolation for smooth other player movement (client-side)
+- [x] Add interpolation for smooth other player movement (client-side)
 - [ ] Make world as finite and with bigger dimension than current one
 - [ ] Add camera logic
 - [ ] Add collision detection logic